ranenbg/Arduino-FFB-wheel/README.md

 - all firmware settings are stored in EEPROM (and automatically loaded at each Arduino powerup)
 - original wheel control user interface **[Arduino FFB gui](https://github.com/ranenbg/Arduino-FFB-gui)** for an easy configuration and monitoring of all inputs/outputs

 Detailed documentation and more information about the firmware can be found in txt files inside **[docs](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/docs)** folder.
-Compiled firmware in HEX format for Arduino Leonardo and Micro can be found in **[leonardo hex](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/leonardo%20hex)**, while firmware for Arduino ProMicro (with replacement pinout) is located in **[promicro hex](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/promicro%20hex)** folder.
+Compiled firmware in HEX format for Arduino Leonardo and Micro can be found in **[leonardo hex](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/leonardo%20hex)**, while firmware for Arduino ProMicro (with replacement pinouts) is located in **[promicro hex](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/promicro%20hex)** folder.
 All necessary wiring diagrams are in **[wirings](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/brWheel_my/wirings)** folder.

 # Firmware pinouts and wiring diagrams
 ![plot](./brWheel_my/wirings/Firmware-v250%20pinout.png)